livearchivist/cli-lcm-dark-site/README.md

 Let me know if you have any questions!

+> WARNING!
+A LOT of these API calls are not released for public consumption yet.
+This is not for production use cases!

 ## Enable Dark Site Mode and Update MSP and Objects

 1. Download the LCM Dark Site Bundle, `nutanix_compatibility.tgz`, `nutanix_compatibility.tgz.sign`, and `objects-1.1.tar.gz` from the Portal.
 Today, these are downloadable without auth: